Lane snapper: Reproduction

 Lane snapper form spawning aggregations, off Cuba these aggregations are found from March until September, peaking in activity in July and August.
 Off Puerto Rico spawning reaches its zenith in May.
 They are broadcast spawners, the fertilised eggs drift on the currents and hatch after 23 hours.
 The larvae are little known but settle at a length of about 1 cm.

 Predators

 The lane snapper is preyed upon by larger fishes and sharks.

 Fisheries and conservation

-The lane snapper is prized for its tasty, white meat, which is sold in supermarkets throughout Mexico.
+The white meat of the lane snapper is sold in supermarkets throughout Mexico.
 Lane snapper are more typically caught in shallower waters than many other snappers, most commonly yellowtail snapper and gray snapper.
 Larger specimens can be found in somewhat deeper waters, but are typically less plentiful.
 The consumption of its flesh has been known to result in cases of ciguatera poisoning.

 Lane snapper are caught with beach seines, boat seines, traps, handlines, and bottom trawls.
 Shrimp fisheries take for a large portion of the total catch of this snapper, due to the juveniles preference for soft bottom s with high populations of shrimps.

 The lane snapper stocks have shown steep declines as a result of overfishing in much of its range.
 For this reason the IUCN have assessed this species as Near Threatened.